-Various land uses are expected, including residential, commercial, retail, community and cultural uses.
+Various land uses are permitted, including residential, commercial, retail, community and cultural uses.
 Commercial floor space will be the largest category, followed by residential floor space.
-Floor space within the White Power Station will also include creative and entertainment uses.
-There will also be substantial community and retail floor space.
+Floor space within the White Power Station will likely include creative and entertainment uses.
+There will also be substantial community and retail floor space in the Stage 1 area.